CHAKRIayoub/Simple-Shops-App/README.md

 1. Acceptance criteria: liked shops shouldn’t be displayed on the main page

-#####  Bonus  Features

- 1. As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” without ( it won’t be displayed within“Nearby Shops” list **during the next 2 hours ** ) => lack of time
+1. As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops”

 1. As a User, I can display the list of preferred shops

 1. As a User, I can remove a shop from my preferred shops list

 ------------